paulbaumgarten/pbaumgarten.com/ib-compsci/unit-4/README.md

     2. Show the code that’s giving the error
     3. Show the entire stack trace including the error message
     4. Explain 2-3 things that you’ve tried already and why they didn’t work

-    Sometimes, in the simple process of going through these items in your mind and writing them down, a new solution becomes obvious.
-I call this the “Stack Overflow” effect.

-    Over the years, the times when I’ve really felt like I couldn’t figure something out and need to ask for help, simply writing each of these 4 things down makes it suddenly obvious what the problem is, or something new that I can try.
-I’ve abandoned many Stack Overflow question form boxes when the act of asking a good question makes the answer obvious.
-    Hope this helps some of you who aren't sure what to do when you feel stuck!

 Source: [hartleybrody (2016)](https://www.reddit.com/r/learnprogramming/comments/5ebip6/ive_been_teaching_an_online_coding_class_and_have/)

 ---